 Pricing

-Identify the prices these customers are they willing to pay and if possible provide a pricing survey.
+Identify the prices these customers are they willing to pay and if possible provide proof that your pricing is realistic, such as record of historical prices, review of comparable product prices, or a pricing survey.

 If you sell to a wholesale distributor or a restaurant, describe those customers, and their end users.